jayyanar/financial-advisor-multiagent/README.md

 Use shared state: provided_ticker, user_risk_attitude, user_investment_period, outputs from each step.

-Coordinator runs agents in order, passes state, summarizes outputs.*"
+Coordinator runs agents in order, passes state, summarizes outputs.

 Using a single prompt, Kiro generated a complete specification — including: